-In March 2023, we discovered suspicious activity related to one (1) employee's email account (the "Account").
-We immediately began an investigation and took steps to contain and remediate the situation, including changing passwords, engaging cybersecurity professionals to assist, and notifying the Internal Revenue Service, state tax authorities, and law enforcement.
-Out of an abundance of caution, we also engaged a leading data security and privacy firm to assist our investigation and implemented additional safeguards on top of our existing protections.

-Our investigation concluded that unauthorized actors accessed the Account and one (1) system used for the storage of tax information.
-Your tax information could have been present in that system at the time of the Incident.
+In April 2023, we discovered suspicious activity on one (1) employee's workstation (the "Incident").
+We then engaged leading data security and privacy cybersecurity professionals to assist our investigation and response.
+Our investigation concluded that your tax information could have been present in the affected systems at the time of the Incident.
 Based on the findings of our investigation, it is possible that your personal information was accessed without authorization during the Incident.